vakesz/SKIES-Page/index.md

 - **Modern Architecture**: Built with Swift 6.1.2, SwiftUI, and iOS 18 SDK
 - **Privacy-First Design**: All data is either stored locally or accessed directly from your organization
+- **Powerful Search**: Find posts, activities, and colleagues instantly with accent-insensitive search
-- **Rich Features**: Posts, activities, comments, AI-powered summaries, and more
+- **Rich Features**: Posts, activities, notifications, AI-powered summaries, and more
 - **Seamless Sync**: iCloud synchronization for settings, bookmarks, and reading history
 - **Universal Support**: Native iPad support with multitasking capabilities